immediate in-person availability

 • Your child will meet with me in a welcoming play therapy space where I begin building rapport and understanding their unique world through play.

-• Your child will attend weekly or biweekly sessions where they can express themselves, build coping skills, and work toward improved emotional regulation, confidence, and overall well-being.
+• Your child will attend 50-minute weekly or biweekly sessions where they can express themselves, build coping skills, and work toward improved emotional regulation, confidence, and overall well-being.

 • "There are many experiences in childhood in which children feel they have little or no control.
 Play is children's way of working out balance and control in their lives."